 This old-fashioned pickle recipe is different from most other pickles.
 Fresh cucumbers and onions are pickled in a mustard sauce infused with turmeric and celery seed.

-This homemade mustard pickle recipe was handed down to me by my husband’s Grandmother, (bless her soul) who has since passed.
-The sauce is tangy and thick and this recipe is perfect for the end of the garden bounty.
+This particular mustard pickle recipe is a New England favorite!
+It originated in Maine and was handed down to me by my husband’s Grandmother (bless her soul), who has since passed.
+The sauce is tangy and thick, and this recipe is perfect for the end of the garden bounty.

 How to Make Homemade Mustard Pickles